-We all know that networking is a must for everyone in business, but what if you’ve been out of the workplace for a few years?
+We all know that networking is a must for everyone in business, but what if you’re a returner and have been out of the workplace for a few years?

 Many people returning to work are understandably anxious about networking.
 Is it worth it?
 Where do you start?
 Which networking events should you go to?
 How do you begin a conversation with complete strangers?
 Should you follow up, and how do you follow up on leads?